Rickson Gracie: Fighting record

 His father Hélio Gracie disputed Rickson's claim to have had over 400 fights.
 According to Hélio, Rickson has only competed in fights that are commonly known and reported: the two against Rei Zulu and those that took place in Japan.
 Helio Gracie alleged that Rickson uses practice and amateur bouts to obtain a number over 400, and that if he counted his fights like Rickson does, he would have in excess of one million.

-Footage does exist of Rickson competing against his cousin Rigan Machado in a Jiu-Jitsu match in 1986, in what was one of the first public matches between members of the family.
-Alongside this, he was also seen competing in several Sambo competitions and submitting practitioners of the art on numerous occasions.
-However, these were not no holds barred or mixed martial arts fights, and as such would count towards one's records in Jiu-Jitsu and Sambo but not one's fighting record.
+Footage does exist of Rickson competing against his cousin Rigan Machado in a jiu-jitsu match in 1986, in what was one of the first public matches between members of the family.
+He also competed in sambo and submitted several competitors in a tournament.
+However, these were not no holds barred or mixed martial arts fights, and as such would count towards his records in jiu-jitsu and sambo instead of his fighting record.

-Rickson's only official loss in martial arts competition came at the 1993 U.S. Sambo Championships in Norman, Oklahoma.
-Rickson, claimed to be a former gold medalist at 1980 Pan American Sambo Championships at 74 kilograms, faced judo and sambo champion Ron Tripp.
-Tripp threw Gracie to the canvas by uchi mata in 47 seconds, thus giving Tripp absolute victory under FIAS International Sambo rules.
-Rickson disputed this loss, claiming he was misinformed of the rules of the event, despite claiming to be a two-time Pan American Sambo champion.
+Rickson's only official loss in martial arts competition was at the 1993 U.S. Sambo Championships in Norman, Oklahoma.
+Rickson, claiming to be a gold medalist at 1980 Pan American Sambo Championships at 74 kilograms, faced judo and sambo champion Ron Tripp.
+Tripp threw Gracie to the canvas by uchi mata in 47 seconds, thus giving Tripp absolute victory under FIAS international sambo rules.
+Rickson disputed this loss, claiming he was misinformed of the rules of the event, despite claiming to be a two-time Pan American champion in sambo.